Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Theoretical Results

-In this section, we establish the asymptotic equivalence between SASH and the IPD pooling estimator obtained using the same samples $\Lscr\supone$ and $\{\Uscr\supm , m = 1, ..., M\}$ but without the DataSHIELD constraint.
-The detailed IPD estimation procedures can be found in Appendix \ref{sec:pf:equivalence}.
-In short, we replace the local training Algorithm \ref{alg:2} in Step II with an integrative sparse SIM regression that pools the individual samples from all sites together and deploys a similar Newton-type algorithm initialized with $\widetilde{\bbeta}\subsup/\widetilde{\beta}_{{\scriptscriptstyle \sf sup},1}$.
-Then we carry out procedures similar to \eqref{eqn:ahat} and \eqref{eqn:step3-3} in Step III to incorporate the integrative estimator of $\bgamma$ with the labeled samples to produce the final estimator.
-Again, the summary-data loss in \eqref{eqn:step3-3} is replaced by the pooled IPD loss.
-In Theorem \ref{thm:equivalence}, we present the asymptotic equivalence of SASH with the ideal IPD estimator, which is proved in Appendix \ref{sec:pf:equivalence}. \begin{theorem}[Asymptotic Equivalence with IPD] Under all assumptions in Theorem \ref{thm:local}, there exists $\lambda_{\subipd} \asymp \sqrt{{\log p}/N} $ such that the IPD estimator satisfies
+In this section, we compare SASH with the IPD pooling estimator obtained using the same samples $\Lscr\supone$ and $\{\Uscr\supm:m=1,\ldots,M\}$ but without the DataSHIELD constraint.
+The complete IPD construction and proof are given in Appendix~\ref{sec:pf:equivalence}.
+In brief, the local training in Algorithm~\ref{alg:2} is replaced by an integrative sparse SIM regression that pools individual-level samples from all sites, followed by the labeled-data refitting steps corresponding to \eqref{eqn:ahat} and \eqref{eqn:step3-3}.
+Theorem~\ref{thm:equivalence} establishes equality of the first-order convergence rates and a one-sided no-rate-loss comparison; it does not assert that $\|\bbetahat\subsash-\bbetahat\subipd\|_q$ is of smaller order than the common $\ell_q$ estimation rate.